ctate/prompting-is-all-you-need/README.md

 ## License

-This project is open source and available under the [MIT License](LICENSE).
+This project is open source and available under the [Apache License 2.0](LICENSE).

 ### What this means:
 - **Commercial use**: You can use this project in commercial applications
 - **Modification**: You can modify the code for your needs
 - **Distribution**: You can distribute the original or modified code
 - **Private use**: You can use it privately
+- **Patent use**: Contributors grant patent rights for their contributions
-- **Attribution**: You must include the original copyright notice
+- **Attribution**: You must include the original copyright notice and license
+- **State changes**: You must indicate if you modified the files
+- **License inclusion**: You must include a copy of the Apache License

+### Key Differences from MIT:
+- **Patent protection**: Apache 2.0 includes explicit patent grants and protections
+- **More detailed**: More comprehensive terms covering various scenarios
+- **Trademark protection**: Explicitly protects trademark rights
+- **Contribution handling**: Clear terms for how contributions are handled

 ### Quick Summary:
-The MIT License is a permissive license that allows you to do almost anything with the code, as long as you include the original copyright notice.
-It's one of the most popular open source licenses.
+The Apache License 2.0 is a permissive license that allows you to do almost anything with the code, while providing additional patent protections and more detailed terms than MIT.
+It's widely used in enterprise and open source projects.

 ---